simonepri/sudoku-solver/readme.md

 [implementation details](#implementation-details) section.

 ### Parallel Backtracking
-The parallel algorithm, that can be found in [`src/main/java/sudoku/ParallelSolver.java`][source:parallel], is implemented by parallelizing the recursive guesses of each empty cell and can be summarized by the following pseudo-code.
+The parallel algorithm is implemented by parallelizing the recursive guesses of each empty cell.

+The pseudo-code that follows highlight its core parts.

 ```python
 def parallel_solutions_counter(board, move):